meustrus/init/Contributing.md

 # Contributing

-The main thing to understand about the structure of this project is the `get-impl-path` script.
+## Getting started

+Clone the repository.
+Run tests with `./test run`.

+## get-impl-path

+With few exceptions, every init script must be enabled with environment variables (like in `alias/*`) and can be overriden with OS-specific implementations.
+This behavior is ultimately handled by the `get-impl-path` script.

 Basically, when you call into `init.sh`, it uses `get-impl-path` to find the appropriate implementation for your system. `get-impl-path` will check the OS, and if there is a version of the specific init script for that OS, that script will be executed.
 Otherwise, the `shared` version will be executed.